oldbig/Adapter-Akka/README.md

 # Adapter-Akka

+## this branch is a demo of spring boot usage, the Account.groovy shown in video is in src/main/resources/ path.

 * the OBP-API project should checkout `feature/remote_akka`, if it is not send pull request, you can find it at [oldbig rep](https://github.com/oldbig/OBP-API/tree/feature/remote_akka)
 * the default.props file in OBP-API should have the follow settings
 ```